 Now we come to the line that it surprisingly difficult to deal with: Na6!
 That’s the line that gives trouble to KingLoek and GodGusti.

-So what happens if we take on e5 first?
+What happens if white takes on e5 first?

-While this position looks rather stable, white’s results are not stellar.
+While the structure looks rather stable, white’s results are not stellar.
 That is no surprise, since it is basically just a version of the Exchange Variation with queens still on the board.
 This is the reason why delaying castling with 7.
 Be3 became fashionable again amongst the big boys.
 Unfortunately there are not many forced draws in that line.
 Here is one, but it isn’t convincing:

 The Makagonov-Variation is quite interesting from a conceptual standpoint, because there is a possible transposition to the Benoni.